GameCube accessories: DK Bongos

 DK Bongos (タルコンガ, Tarukonga) were designed for use with the music games Donkey Konga, Donkey Konga 2, and Donkey Konga 3, and the platformer Donkey Kong Jungle Beat, all of which were packaged with DK Bongos.
 A racing game, DK Bongo Blast, was also set to use the peripheral, but the GameCube version was canceled, and the game eventually released on the Wii without Bongo support as Donkey Kong Barrel Blast.
 Players hit the controller like a pair of bongo drums.
 The controller has an analog sound-sensor module between the two drums to detect clapping.

 Due to the uniqueness of the peripheral, the bongos were utilized by various games long after their release.
 They are compatible with the 2018 Taiko no Tatsujin: Drum 'n' Fun! via the GameCube Controller Adapter for Nintendo Switch.
 Several indie games were also designed around them, such as Beat Nebula (2016), Squatbot (2018), and Beat Bull (2022).
 They are commonly used in challenge runs as a non-standard control method, such as being used in 2020 to beat Sekiro: Shadows Die Twice.

-Action pad
+Action Pad

-The Action Pad was included with Dance Dance Revolution: Mario Mix.
-It has 4 arrows.
+The Action Pad was included with Dance Dance Revolution: Mario Mix, and resembles other dance mats made by developer Konami at the time.
+It has 4 directional arrows, as well as A, B, Z, and Start buttons.